06b/typophile.github.io/README.md

 # typophile.github.io

+> The phrase ‘democratization of typography’ has become common, referring to the wide availability of the tools of production for type and typographic design.
+> One may take this with some scepticism: after all, for the majority, the generation and production of these tools is still largely in the hands of a few corporations — though the open source movement may provide an alternative.
+> The watchwords remain: doubt, critique, reason, hope.

+– Robin Kinross, "Modern Typography" (2004, p.182, the final page.)

 This repo contains a simple read-only copy of typophile, reconstructed with love.

 [Typophile](https://en.wikipedia.org/wiki/Typophile_(Internet_forum)) was a fantastic type design web forum started in 2000 that ran until 2015.
+It eptomised the culture of the ‘democratization of typography’ that Robin Kinross described in the final words of _Modern Typography._
 It was a cornucopia of type design and font engineering trivia, with threads on every important development in the field in the period.

 But it was often overrun with spam, and after 6 months of total shutdown it seems, sadly, not likely to come back any time soon.
 In response to the typophile tragedy, during January 2016 Simon Cozens of SILE fame developed a script to download an archive from the [Archive.org Wayback Machine](https://web.archive.org) and Dave Crossland worked with him to convert the raw material into this site.

+## Preview Site

+A preview site is available at (somewhere.)

+Feel free to [file page design issues](https://github.com/typophile/typophile.github.io/issues) and CSS enhancement Pull Requests.
+Some parts suffer where the parsing is not done well, but with rake it is now easy to re-parse and re-index the whole site, feel free to file bugs for places where things aren't quite right.
+For example, if a person's name or ID is incorrect.

+## How did you get a copy of Typophile?

 The Wayback Machine has a number of APIs, one of which is the [CDX Server API](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server).
 This lists all URIs archived from a given site, and can be called on typophile like this: